adworacz/zsmooth/README.md

 ## Function Documentation
 ### CCD
-CCD, aka CamCorder Denoise, is an excellent chroma denoiser originally written by Sergey Stolyarevsky for VirtualDub.
+CCD, aka Camcorder Color Denoiser, is an excellent chroma denoiser originally written by Sergey Stolyarevsky for VirtualDub.

 It's a chroma denoiser that works great on old sources such as VHSes and DVDs.